 The actions performed by the operators at each sub-assembly station:

 - Cover Sub-Assembly Station

-At this station the operator assembles the distribution valve and cover and installs the bushings, thrust washers and seals to the housing.
+At this station, the operator assembles the distribution valve and covers and installs the bushings, thrust washers and seals to the housing.

 - Shaft and Bearing Support Sub-Assembly Station

 At this station, the operator applies grease to the seals, then installs the seals and bearings to the shaft and the bearing support.
 This station will also be used to press the bearing race into the housings.